Research Ramp-Up Frequently Asked Questions – Updated August 3, 2020

-Face coverings/face masks are strongly recommended for the occupants of all Georgia Tech research laboratories at all times.
+It is strongly recommended that cloth face coverings be worn at all times while on campus.
+Face coverings/face masks are required in all lab spaces.
 There are three primary types of face masks that may be used, depending on the specific conditions.
 These include N-95 respirators, single-use surgical masks and reusable cloth face masks, also known as face coverings.
 Employees who, due to their job function, are unable to consistently maintain six feet of separation from other people will be required to wear cloth face coverings while at work.

 - N-95 respirators, which are designed to remove 95% of small particulates from the air breathed by the wearer, are required in only limited circumstances in Georgia Tech laboratories.
 These masks are designed to protect the wearer from small particles, and are used in health care facilities to protect wearers from the coronavirus.
 Laboratories where N-95 protection is required were identified before the coronavirus pandemic, and the requirements for using this type of mask to protect laboratory occupants have not changed.
 Georgia Tech’s Environmental, Health and Safety (EHS) is responsible for determining which tasks require this protection.
 These masks cannot be worn in Georgia Tech laboratories without review and approval of EHS.

 - Single-use surgical masks are required to be worn while in lab spaces where chemical, biological, or radioactive agents are present.
 Surgical masks should be put on as soon as possible upon entering a laboratory space where they are required.
 During the course of a day, if the wearer leaves the lab, the surgical mask should be placed into a labeled plastic bag and retained for use when re-entering the lab that day.
 The mask should be discarded at the end of each day and replaced with a new surgical mask.
 Laboratory occupants should replace their surgical mask with a standard cloth face covering when leaving the lab.